Final Fantasy XV: The Dawn of the Future: Background

 During this period, the game's original director and later producer Hajime Tabata was losing interest in the project and wanted to go on "his own path" without inconveniencing anyone.
 After internal discussions, Tabata decided to leave Square Enix and form his own studio.
 The company parted with Tabata on good terms, but the decision was made to cancel the second series of DLC and end post-release support for the game.
 At the time of cancellation, Episode Ardyn was almost complete, and the other episodes were at various stages of completion or drafting.
 After internal discussions about what to tell the public, they finally announced that the remaining episodes were cancelled.
 Episode Ardyn was released in March 2019.

 Despite the cancellation, Square Enix looked into alternative ways of releasing their planned story.
 The unfinished content was turned into a novel, written for long-term fans of the game to provide closure for the project and its universe.
-Square Enix hired Emi Nagashima, who had previously written supplementary materials for Final Fantasy XIII and Nier Automata.
+Square Enix hired Emi Nagashima, who had previously written supplementary materials for Final Fantasy XIII and Nier: Automata.
 Writing under the pen name Jun Eishima, Nagashima based the novel on materials from the Final Fantasy XV development team, including Osanai's story draft.
 There were mixed feelings from staff about turning the DLC into a novel, including from Nagashima herself.
 Osanai was worried that the narrative would be destroyed by the format change, but he felt Nagashima succeeded in turning the DLC narrative into an effective novel.
-The novel adapts Episode Ardyn and follows the scenario where Ardyn rejects his fate; the developers confirmed that the canon option was for Ardyn to accept his destined death.
+The novel adapts Episode Ardyn and follows the scenario where Ardyn rejects his fate in order to deliver a new ending to the fans.